openstack/keystone/README.rst

 Still To Do
 -----------

  * Dev and testing setups would do well with some user/tenant/etc CRUD, for the KVS backends at least.
  * Fixture loading functionality would also be killer tests and dev.
  * LDAP backend.
  * Keystone import.
+ * Admin-only interface